avastjohn/HB_Project/README.md

 - create registration data persistence
 - be able to save arrowcode for each user

+Nov 21 (Thurs):
+- spent most of the day doing a workshop in class
+- worked on css a little
+- did some testing

+Nov 20 (Wed):
+- slept a lot and tried to not be sick

 Nov 19 (Tues):
 - fixed run button so that it doesn't just freak out when you press it
 - rearranged/debugged Pet.run(), created GameBoard.getGameState() and GameBoard.updateMessage()